21 CFR

 Path 3: A combination of both

-This path combines Path 1 and Path 2 from above, where you accept the validation from the software provider and then perform additional testing required by your quality systems.
+This path combines Path 1 and Path 2 from above, where you accept the validation from the software provider and then perform additional testing required by your own internal quality systems.

 How do you know which path is best for your company?
 It depends on a few factors.